RaviHamidov/Algorithms/ReadMe.md

     - Write a function called intersection.
 The function should take two arrays as a parameter and return their intersection as a new array
+- Flat2D
+    - Type a function called flat2D.
+The function must take one two-dimensional array i as a parameter and return a new one-dimensional array